Vescrity/wfrc/README.md

 LANG=C pactl list sources | grep 'Name.*output'
 ```
   If it got more than one line, change the line in the script which started with AUDIO_DEV, change it to your default audio device, or disable the wrong device through tools like pavucontrol-qt.
 Or try to make the script can support the option to decide which device to use.

+### 2. High CPU usage

+It's caused by wf-recorder.
+If the issue can be resolved by adjusting some command-line options for wf-recorder, please add those options directly to the script, and they will be passed directly to wf-recorder.